+You will be asked a series of questions about your current income/savings, assumptions and Social Security.
 Various personal and financial factors can affect the longevity of your retirement savings, including your retirement age, the variability of your expenses in retirement, fluctuations in annual rates of return on your investments and future rates of inflation.
-While it’s impossible to predict what each of these will be in the future, it can be helpful to make some assumptions to project the possible longevity of your retirement savings.
+While it’s impossible to predict what each of these will be in the future, it can be helpful to make some assumptions to project how much money you will need to retire.

 Your retirement analysis is based on the following personal information you provide: